simonrob/email-oauth2-proxy/README.md

 ## Motivation and capabilities
 Email services that support IMAP and/or SMTP access are increasingly requiring the use of OAuth 2.0 to authenticate connections, but not all clients support this method.
-This script creates a simple local proxy that intercepts the traditional IMAP/SMTP authentication commands and transparently replaces them with the appropriate (X)OAuth 2.0 commands and credentials.
+This script creates a simple local proxy that intercepts the traditional IMAP/SMTP authentication commands and transparently replaces them with the appropriate SASL (X)OAuth 2.0 commands and credentials.
 Your email client can continue to use the `login` or `auth`/`authenticate` options, with no need to make it aware of OAuth's existence.
 The proxy works in the background with a menu bar/taskbar helper or as a system service, and is compatible with macOS, Windows and Linux.

 ### Example use-cases
 - You need to use an Office 365 email account, but don't get on with Outlook.
 The email client you like doesn't support OAuth 2.0.